In Association with Amazon.com

 (1974)

-Has there ever been a movie with a more terrifying title than The Texas Chainsaw Massacre?
-While those four words can send chills up your spine, the movie operates on another level and is certainly not as gory as the title suggests.
+Has there ever been a movie with a more terrifying grindhouse title than The Texas Chainsaw Massacre?
+While those four words alone still send chills up your spine, the relatively ungory 1974 classic is an entity unto itself.

 Tobe Hooper directed this story, based in part on the 1957 real-life story of Ed Gein.
 Gein was a momma's boy and a sexual psychopath who dabbled in cannibalism, necrophilia and murder.